 Step 2: For each p, we detect (i) the micro-cluster, the center of which is closest to that object, and (ii) all microclusters, the centers of which are within a 32 R range.
 Conflicts (i.e., when there are two centers with equal distance) are resolved arbitrarily.
-Note that we can employ alarm rate reports the number of outliers misclassified as a specific structure to store the micro-cluster centers, such normal data records.
-The detection rate and the false alarm as an M-tree, to perform this task efficiently.
+Note that we can employ a specific structure to store the micro-cluster centers, such as an Mtree, to perform this task efficiently.

-greater than R/2, then: (3a-i) the new object is assigned to measures were employed.
-The precision represents the the corresponding micro cluster and the value of p.mc is fraction of objects reported by the algorithm as outliers updated; (3a-ii) the size of the corresponding micro-cluster that are true outliers.
-The recall represents the fraction of is increased by one; (3a-iii) let MCi be the micro-cluster true outliers correctly identified by the algorithm.

-p that has not been assigned to a micro-cluster, we perform ii) If the number of neighbors from the PD set within R/2distance exceeds μk , $\mu \Pi$ 12, then a new micro-cluster is corresponding objects are moved from PD to Imc.
-All objects still in PD that are less than 32 R apart update their previous sections (i.e., creation of the list of the expiration number of succeeding neighbors) is applied.
+Step 3: If the distance from the closest center is not greater than R/2, then: (3a-i) the new object is assigned to the corresponding micro cluster and the value of p.mc is updated; (3a-ii) the size of the corresponding micro-cluster is increased by one; (3a-iii) let MCi be the micro-cluster where the new object is inserted.
+We evaluate the distance between the new object and all objects in PD that contain MCi in their Rmc lists, to check (i) whether the number of succeeding neighbors of the latter should be increased and (ii) whether any previous reported outliers have become inliers; Otherwise, i.e., if the distance from the closest center is greater than R/2, no assignment takes place and the following process is applied: (3b-i) For the new object p that has not been assigned to a micro-cluster, we perform a range query taking into account only (i) the objects in PD and (ii) the objects in the microclusters for which the distance from their centers is not greater than 32 R (the relevant micro-clusters have been detected in Step 2).
+(3b-ii) If the number of neighbors from the PD set within R/2 distance exceeds $\mu k$ , $\mu \Pi 12$ , then a new micro-cluster is created, with the new object as its center.
+All the corresponding objects are moved from PD to Imc.
+All objects still in PD that are less than 32 R apart update their Rmc lists with the identifier of the new micro-cluster.
+(3b-iii) Otherwise, the event (i.e., creation of the list of the expiration times of the neighbors of the new object and update of the number of succeeding neighbors) is applied.
 The objects in p.Rmc are the cluster identifiers for which the distance from their centers is not greater than 32 R.

-Step 4: If the size of a micro-cluster shrinks below k + 1, then this micro-cluster is dissolved, and its former objects are treated in a way similar to that described in Step 3b.At the end of these steps, additional outliers are reported with the help of the event queue, which in MCOD, does not include any object p 2 Imc.
+Step 4: If the size of a micro-cluster shrinks below k + 1, then this micro-cluster is dissolved, and its former objects are treated in a way similar to that described in Step 3b.
+At the end of these steps, additional outliers are reported with the help of the event queue, which in MCOD, does not include any object p 2 Imc.
 The main advantage compared to the algorithms in the previous sections is that the number of distance computations is reduced significantly.

-V. EXPERIMENTAL RESULTS
+IV.EXPERIMENTAL RESULTS

 We have conducted a series of experiments to evaluate the performance of the proposed algorithms.
-Here compare algorithms STROM, DBS and MCOD against the algorithm, which is termed sliding window.
+We compare algorithms MST, LOF, HD Outlier and MCOD against the algorithm, which is termed sliding window.
 Which requires k and R to be fixed, since its functionality is covered by MCOD algorithm.
-All methods have been implemented in java with weka and the experiments have been conducted on a Pentium@3.0GHz Win7 machine with 4GB of RAM.
+All methods have been implemented in java and the experiments have been conducted on a Pentium@3.0GHz Win7 machine with 4GB of RAM.
+The performance of outlier detection algorithms can be evaluated based on two error rates: detection rate and false alarm rate.